On LASSO for Predictive Regression

-The intuition gleaned in these examples can be generalized to cointegration relationship involving more than two variables and multiple cointegrated groups.
-The proof of Theorem \ref{thm:ada_3type} formalizes this argument by inspecting a linear combination of the corresponding Karush-Kuhn-Tucker condition for the selected variables. \end{remark}
+The intuition gleaned in these examples can be generalized to cointegration relationships involving more than two variables and multiple cointegrated groups.
+The proof of Theorem \ref{thm:ada_3type} formalizes this argument by inspecting a linear combination of the corresponding Karush-Kuhn-Tucker (KKT) condition for the selected variables.

-In the literature Alasso always achieves oracle property by a single implementation so there is no point to run it twice.
-In our predictive regression with mixed roots, a single Alasso is likely to over-select inactive variables in the cointegration system.
-Given that the cointegrating ties are all shattered wpa1 in (\ref{eq:sel_CC}), it hints further action to fulfill the oracle property.
+In the literature, Alasso achieved the oracle property in a single implementation, so there was no need to run it twice.
+In our predictive regression with mixed roots, it is possible that a single run of Alasso over-selects inactive variables in the cointegration system.
+Given that the cointegrating ties are all shattered wpa1 in (\ref{eq:sel_CC}), further action can help fulfill the oracle property.